4 Common Logistics Questions, Answered

 • Gooseneck trailers are usually used for tall, oversized freight.
 They provide the most flexibility for trickier loads.

-How much weight can your logistics partner handle?
+How much weight can your Logistics Partner manage?

-Specific weight limits and regulations will be different for each individual freight carrier.
+Weight restrictions and regulations differ for each freight carrier, particularly within FTL in transportation.
 Most logistics companies can easily manage any load weighing between 42,000 and 44,000 pounds.
 A full-sized 53-foot van can handle as much as 45,000 pounds of freight.

 The following are just a few reasons you should invest in an experienced truckload logistics company:

 • You get to focus on your expertise while the logistics service focuses on theirs.
-You won't be forced to pour your time and energy -- or your company’s resources -- into an area you aren't equipped to manage.
-Instead, experienced freight handlers take care of it for you, freeing you to focus your energy on what you do best.
+You won't be forced to pour your time and energy or your company’s resources into an area you aren't equipped to manage.
+Instead, logistics professionals take care of it for you, freeing you to focus your energy on what you do best.

-This is why you should entrust your delivery needs to a company that's seen it all.
-When you're ready to streamline your business' operations, rely on DTS One as your best option for truckload logistics.
+When you're ready to streamline your business operations, rely on DTS as your customer-oriented option for FTL shipping.

 What Can DTS Do For You?